Shell aids recovery of Pacific Northwest’s most iconic species

-In response, Shell teamed up with The National Fish and Wildlife Foundation, SeaWorld, U.S. Fish and Wildlife Service and the National Oceanic and Atmospheric Administration to create the Killer Whale Research and Conservation Program, a public-private partnership to aid in the recovery of this iconic species.
+Shell teamed up with The National Fish and Wildlife Foundation, SeaWorld, and others to aid in the recovery of killer whales in Pacific Northwest.

 Killer whales play a key role in the ecological and cultural fabric of the Pacific Northwest

 Learn more about the Killer Whale Research and Conservation Program (KWRCP), which provides grants to conservation-focused nonprofits to help restore and enhance the populations of Chinook Salmon, the key prey for killer whales.
 Shell has been a part of the Anacortes, WA community since 1955 via the Puget Sound Refinery, and it identified the KWRCP as a key local conservation effort for the region.
 “We are proud to be a part of this collaborative effort through the National Fish and Wildlife Foundation,” said Shirley Yap, Shell Puget Sound Refinery’s general manager.
 “We are committed to supporting regional research and conservation efforts that focus on recovering a species that is iconic to the Salish Sea and the cultural heritage of the Pacific Northwest.”